Vyral/nick-shivers/_posts/2022-05-03-is-the-market-still-strong.md

 {% include excerpt.html %}

-Today we’re going to once again dive deep into the numbers from the Oregon and Southwest Washington real estate markets to get a better understanding of what’s going on.
+Today we’re going to once again dive deep into the numbers from the Oregon and Southwest Washington real estate markets to get a better understanding of what’s happening.

 First, **the Wells Fargo Home Builder Index, which shows the confidence level of new construction home builders, has been down five months in a row.** Five months ago, the index was at 91%, showing that the market was phenomenal.
 Now, the index is only at 84%.
 However, historically speaking, builder confidence is still excellent.